6 Ways To Visualise Your Data With Power BI.

 In a world where data is becoming increasingly accessible, having that data without the tools to make sense of it becomes almost pointless.
 The real value is being able to deep-dive into it, analyse the insights, then most importantly making strategic business decisions based on the findings… this is where the value lies.

 Within this blog, we review the science behind visualisations, six ways to visualise data within Power BI, an overview of the tool-tip functionality also available within the tool and provide examples of where you would use each of these.
-This is only a small glimpse into the capabilities of this analytics tool, for more information you can visit our Power BI page.

 The science behind visualisations

 One of the main features that make this data analytics tool stand out against others are the dashboards and visualisations used to present your data, and it’s not just to make it look good.
 There is a science behind the way the data is displayed; the brain processes images 60,000 times faster than it does text.
 Therefore, presenting data in this way allows users to pick out the most important insights and process them much faster.
 Gone are the days where a data analyst must spend hours dissecting lengthy text reports.
 Anyone can now get a clear view of the data and what’s going on in the business through various types of views.

 Get in touch with a member of our team…

 There are many different types of visuals available for you to use in Power BI, in fact, there are over 20.